Sasy: Arrests

 Sasy was arrested on April 27, 2010, while attending several house parties in Kish.
 Some sources attributed his arrest to his support for Mehdi Karroubi in the presidential election, and some to "dance in the Kish Bazaar".
 In this regard, "Gouya News" published a satirical article entitled "Sasy Mankan behind Evin Showcase".

-One week after Sasy's arrest, the deputy police chief, Ahmadreza Radan, said of Sasy's arrest: "The police will definitely include someone like this who is looking for so-called anomalies."
+One week after Sasy's arrest, the deputy police chief, Ahmadreza Radan, said of Sasy's arrest: "The police will include someone like this who is looking for so-called anomalies."
 However, in an interview with Rapfa, Sasy described his arrest as mere rumor.

 Collaboration with Alexis Texas

 In March 2021, the release of the music video for the song "Tehran Tokyo" by Sasy Mankan, starring porn star Alexis Texas, was met with much criticism.
 A group called his songs immoral for young audiences, and a fall into art and culture, the result of preventing real happiness in society and the lack of teaching Iranian music in schools.
 A group blamed the broadcaster's poor performance on music and its closed view.

-Mohammad Sarshar, administrator of Children channel of Islamic republic of Iran broadcasting, also called for an international prosecution and the arrest of Sasy Mankan, according to the Convention on the Rights of the Child.
-He has previously been criticized by Iranian media for using sexually explicit language in his songs.
+Mohammad Sarshar, the administrator of Children channel of Islamic Republic of Iran broadcasting, also called for an international prosecution and the arrest of Sasy Mankan, according to the Convention on the Rights of the Child.
+Iranian media have previously criticized him for using sexually explicit language in his songs.
 Iranian singer Amir Tataloo found this "interesting and funny".